-In this Subsection we analyse the risk and return properties of investing in the global market for crude oil using the BPS modelling approach as an investment tool.
-The means of the profit and loss distribution including 95% credibility regions associated with the forecasted spot prices from BPS are shown in Figure 11.
+In this Section we analyse the risk and return properties of investing in the global market for crude oil using the BPS modelling approach as an investment tool.
+The means of the profit and loss distribution including 95% credibility regions associated with the forecasted spot prices from BPS are shown in Figure 9.
 For interpretation purposes, we highlight that positive mean values indicate a profit and negative mean values indicate a loss.
-There are no periods of profits or losses that are credibly different from zero, nor is there any observable serial correlation pattern across the entire data period, thus corroborating the widely held view that, in the short run, oil prices exhibit random walk behavior.
+There are no periods of profits or losses that are credibly different from zero, nor is there any observable serial correlation pattern across the entire data period, thus, corroborating the widely held view that, in the short run, oil prices exhibit random walk behavior.
 That being said, there are periods in which BPS does well, and not so well.
-For instance, the means signify notable profits could have been made during the two oil price collapses of 2008-09 and 2014-15, however they then tend to gradually revert to zero and the credible set contains negative values.
+For instance, the means signify notable profits could have been made during the two oil price collapses of 2008-2009 and 2014-2015, however, they then tend to gradually revert to zero and the credible set contains negative values.

-Figure 11: Means of the profit and loss distribution (profit positive and loss negative) including 95% credibility regions over the forecast evaluation period.

-Notes: Returns associated with the forecasts from the BPS model sequentially computed at each point in time over the forecast evaluation period 1998:03-2017:12.
-The panels shows the returns for 1, 6, 12 and 24 months ahead forecasts.
-The blue line is the posterior mean and the red dotted line show the 95% credible bands, thereby comprising the profit/loss distribution.
+Figure 9.
+Means of the profit and loss distribution (profit positive and loss negative) associated with the forecasts from the BPS model, sequentially computed at each point in time over the forecast evaluation period 1998:03-2017:12.
+The red dotted line show the 95% credible bands.